Articles

 Teenagers and young adults have higher carriage rates of meningococcal bacteria (up to around 10%), combined with social behaviours that increase transmission.
 As most were not eligible for the NHS programme, many currently have little or no protection, which explains the pattern seen in this outbreak.

-Do teenagers need a booster?
+Do teenagers need a MenB booster?

 There is increasing evidence that immunity may wane over time, and growing discussion around the role of a teenage booster.
 Although this is not currently part of the NHS schedule, we are happy to offer this privately at the surgery for families who would like additional protection.
 This was discussed further in our January newsletter article by Dr Hunt, “UK Vaccine Schedule Updates for 2026: Children and Adults.”